acep-aedg/aedg-metadata/docs/getting_started.md

+---
+layout: page
+title: Getting Started
+permalink: /getting-started/
+nav_order: 2
+---

 # Getting started

 There are several elements to generating metadata with this system:

-1. This code, installed according to the [installation instructions](./index.md) with its dependencies.
+1. This code, installed according to the [installation instructions](index) with its dependencies.
-2. A [YAML configuration file](#configuration-target) that describes the data file being described.
+2. A [YAML configuration file](#configuration-files) that describes the data file being described.
 3. The suite of [registry files](./registries.md) that define the definitions of fields, license, agents etc.

-(configuration-target)=
 ## Configuration Files

 The configuration file "hardcodes" options for describing the data file.
-Its name and position are governed by the [implicit rules](#rules-target) defined for AEDG.
+Its name and position are governed by the [implicit rules](#implicit-rules) defined for AEDG.
 It is written in [YAML](https://yaml.org/spec/1.2.2/) to be concise and human readable (if it was written in JSON, we might as well write the metadata by hand).
 It is read in by the system; some of its content links to the real values in the registries, while other content is input verbatum into the output metadata.

 The format is roughly a flattened version of the `resource` section of OEMetadata using the same tags.
 Hopefully, these similarities make it intuitive to fill in the fields.